rust-random/book/src/crates.md

     the *error*, *beta*, *gamma* and *logistic* special functions, plus a few utilities.
 (For clarity, [`statrs`] is not part of the Rand library.)

-## Feature flags

-Rand crates allow some configuration via feature flags.
-Check the READMEs of individual crates for details.

-No-std support is available across most Rand crates by disabling default
-features: `rand = { version = "0.7", default-features = false }`.
-This is affected by the following flags:

--   `std` opts-in to functionality dependent on the `std` lib
--   `alloc` (implied by `std`) enables functionality requiring an allocator (when using this feature in `no_std`, Rand requires Rustc version 1.36 or greater)

-Some Rand crates can be built with support for the following third-party crates:

--   `log` enables a few log messages via [`log`]
--   `serde1` enables serialization via [`serde`], version 1.0

-Note that cryptographic RNGs *do not* support serialisation since this could be a security risk.
-If you need state-restore functionality on a cryptographic RNG, the ChaCha generator supports [getting and setting the stream position](https://docs.rs/rand_chacha/latest/rand_chacha/struct.ChaCha20Rng.html#method.get_word_pos), which, together with the seed, can be used to reconstruct the generator's state.

 ## WASM support

 Almost all Rand crates support WASM out of the box.
 However, when using the